sheldonucr/ee260_lab/lab2/README.md

 * An DRC Result with `no errors` for your inverter layout in Fig 54.

 * An LVS Result with `CLEAN` for your inverter layout in Fig 63.

+* Your NAND gate schematic (Only NAND cell)

+* Your NAND gate test bench schematic for simulation

+* Your SAE (HSPICE) and Waveform View result with transient analysis result to show OUT'=AIN*BIN

+* Your NAND gate layout

+* An DRC Result with `no errors` for your NAND gate layout.

+* An LVS Result with `CLEAN` for your NAND gate layout.

 * Some of the issues if you have (One paragraph)